 It won’t be easy as long as we identify ourselves with those “outer layers”.
-It’s a whole live’s truism, not just a “branding thing”.
+It’s applicable to life in general, not just a “branding thing”.

 These compensatory mechanisms initially evolved to protect us, but quite often in complex human relationships they interfere with our best intentions.